-This unique one-year program for students in performance, composition, and music technology is a place to explore creativity and develop a singular musical voice through complete immersion in contemporary music practices in our state-of-the-art facilities at the University of Maryland Baltimore County (UMBC)
+This unique one-year program, for students and ensembles in performance, composition, music technology, and jazz, is a place to explore creativity and develop a singular musical voice through complete immersion in contemporary music practices in our state-of-the-art facilities at the University of Maryland Baltimore County (UMBC)

 Whether studying and performing with Internationally acclaimed faculty, interacting with living composers, or working hands on with award-winning music technology professionals, UMBC can tailor fit your course of study with intense musical experiences and the opportunity to delve deeply into a particular area of contemporary music with a focus on music from the Americas.

 This upcoming year features a number of contemporary music performance opportunities.
 UMBC’s annual LIVEWIRE Festival of Contemporary Music will focus on the idea of legacy.
 Opportunities for this coming year will include working side by side with faculty on the festival while working on repertoire and entrepreneurial skills.

 This program is designed for three types of students:

 - Students looking to strengthen their skills before applying to graduate music programs.